Jacobi inversion on strata of the Jacobian of the $C_{rs}$ curve $y^r = f(x)$. II: Vanishing of on

 where $e = (z_1, \ldots, z_g)$. \end{theorem}

 Note that by $[-1]D_k$ here we mean simply a divisor linearly equivalent to $K-D_k$, so it has an order $k'$ for which the overriding assumption of this section, $0<k^{\prime}<g-1$, is not satisfied; however, the statement is ultimately concerned with the images under the Abel map.
 Note also that, unlike $n_k$, the $\nu$'s here depend \textit{a priori} on the specific divisor $D_k$, but see Corollary \ref{Fay-computed}.
-The following Corollary is obtained using the intersection theory by Birkenhake and Vanhaecke \cite{BV} where the KP-direction $\displaystyle{\frac{\partial}{\partial u_g}}$ plays the important role.
-In this article, we will prove it as a corollary of the above theorem.
+The following corollary follows from intersection theory as in \cite{BV}.
+In this article, we prove it as a corollary of the above theorem.